Three Against the Wilderness

 Posted in Conservation by stewartjc on March 14, 2010

-It’s more than 50 years since Eric Collier published Three Against the Wilderness, a book based on the life he led – as a trapper – with his wife and son, in a remote part of Canada.
+In 1959 Eric Collier published Three Against the Wilderness, a book based on the life he led – as a trapper – with his wife and son, in a remote part of Canada.

 The Colliers’ home in the ‘wilderness’ © Wil Stewart